 At the base of the pelvic bone, you will discover muscles that are attached and run front to back to form a hammock.
-This hammock design lifts to support the internal organs and control the sphincter muscles.
+This hammock is designed lifts to support the internal organs and control the sphincter muscles.
 The pelvic-floor muscles also help stabilize the pelvic bones, support the lower back and help with sexual function.

 - Stress Incontinence